Guit

 Guit County is located in Unity State.
 It borders Koch County to the south and Rubkona County to the west.
 It also borders Pariang County in the Ruweng Administrative Area to the north and Jonglei State (Fangak County) to the east.

 The county falls under the Nile-Sobat Rivers livelihood zone classification.
 The geography is characterized by lush green vegetation (including papyrus, reeds and elephant grass), black cotton soils and swamp/wetlands.
 The Bahr el-Ghazal River flows through the county’s north while the White Nile tracks the eastern side of the county and defines its border with Fangak County in Jonglei State.
 In 2014, the county experienced serious floods which destroyed crops and homes and led to major livestock deaths.
-Serious flooding also affected the county in 2021.
+Serious flooding also affected the county in 2021, when it disrupted livelihood activities, damaged shelters, and contributed to higher disease burdens.
+The county has experienced protracted flooding since that time, though a flood resilience study carried out in 2024 found some improvement (REACH 2024)

 Residents mainly engage in agriculture (36%), livestock rearing (34%), and fishing (19%) for their livelihoods, according to an IOM assessment (IOM 2013).
 More recent figures from the FAO/WFP indicate that an estimated 40% of households in Guit County are engaged in farming, with a gross cereal yield of 0.55 tonnes per hectare in 2021 (FAO/WFP 2022), decreasing to 0.5 tonnes per hectare in 2022 (FAO/WFP 2023).
 The crops grown include sorghum, maize, groundnut and cowpeas, with vegetables (such as okra, pumpkin, tomatoes) being cultivated on a smaller scale.
 In addition to cattle, goats and sheep are also reared.
 Herds migrate towards the White Nile between February and April and return to rainy-season pastures in May.
 The county’s two main rivers provide ample fishing resources year-round, and some small-scale commercial fishing was taking place (UNDP 2012).
 Wild foods such as laloub nuts, water lily and leau nuts are also accessible.